HansenYangg/solace-senior-dev-take-home/task-B/README.md

 ---

 ## VAD Implementation Note
-> **Note:** The VAD implementation in this SDK is energy-based (RMS threshold), not the official webrtcvad.js algorithm.
-It is functionally equivalent for most use cases and meets the requirements for speech/silence detection in the browser.
+> **Note:** The VAD implementation in this SDK is now powered by Ricky's Silero VAD (`@ricky0123/vad-web`), a neural network-based model for accurate speech/silence detection in the browser.
+The previous energy-based (RMS) approach has been fully replaced.

 ---